-Figure 3-17 Shutdown, Restart, Cancel or Sleep
+Figure 3-17 Shutdown, Restart or Cancel

-3.)
+- 3.)
 Select the SHUTDOWN button.
-The system performs an automatic full shutdown sequence.

-NOTE: Full shut down is also performed when pressing the ON/OFF button on the control panel twice.
+The system performs an automatic full shutdown sequence. - NOTE: Full shut down is also performed when pressing the ON/OFF button on the control panel twice. - 4.)

-4.)
 Switch OFF the Circuit at the rear of the system.